 Students are encouraged to secure advisor approval for all schedule changes.
-Students may drop a class and receive a refund through the first five days of each regular fall or spring semester, the first three days of an eightweek session, and the first two days of a four or five-week session.
+Students may drop a class and receive a refund through the first five days of each regular fall or spring semester, the first three days of an eight- week session, and the first two days of a four or five-week session.
 Classes dropped during these time periods will not appear on a student's permanent record and a full refund for the class(es) will be processed.
-Specific add / drop deadlines are listed in the Academic Calendar (http://www.nmjc.edu/academics/calendar.asp) which is found on the NMJC website.
+Specific add / drop deadlines are listed in the Academic

+Calendar, which is also found on the NMJC website.
 Students who register and do not want to be held liable for tuition and fees and / or have a transcript record created must drop the class(es) by the deadline listed in the Academic Calendar.
-Students may use the T-Bird Web Portal in order to change their schedule or they may fill out and sign an official add / drop form and submit it to the Registrar's Office.
+Students may use the T-Bird Web Portal in order to change their schedule or they may fill out and sign an official add / drop form and submit it to the Registrar's

+Office.
 Notifying the instructor, an advisor, or simply not attending class is not sufficient to ensure that students are dropped from class.